Women's, Gender, and Sexuality Studies

 Students will benefit from the many courses offered by the certificate program in Women’s Studies and the interdisciplinary studies concentration in Lesbian and Gay Studies.
-Public programs sponsored by the Center for the Study of Women and Society and the Center for Lesbian and Gay Studies, both at the Graduate Center, will also enrich the experience of students enrolled in this specialization.
+Public programs sponsored by the Center for the Study of Women and Society and the CLAGS: The Center for LGBTQ Studies, both at the Graduate Center, will also enrich the experience of students enrolled in this specialization.

 This Master's degree program requires the following coursework for a total of 30 credits:

 - A required introductory course [MALS 70000: Introduction to Graduate Liberal Studies].

 - Two required core courses to prepare students for doctoral-level courses in the fields of Women's, Gender, and Sexuality studies.
 Students choose out of three core courses offered [MALS 72100, MALS 72200, and MALS 72300].

 - 18 credits from courses of the student's choice.

 MALS 72300 Introduction to Gender and Sexuality Studies.

 Electives can be chosen among courses offered across most of the doctoral and certificate programs in the Social Sciences and the Humanities at the Graduate Center.